Seven decades of exploring planetary interiors with rotating convection experiments: Introduction

-Finally, a key question that arises when experimentally modelling either region is the choice of working fluid, a choice that is closely linked to the envisaged measurement techniques and the specific aims pursued in building such devices.
-The Earth's outer core is mostly made of liquid iron, whose physical properties can be estimated from Iron's melting point \cite{aubert2001_pepi, stacey1992}: $\rho\simeq \SI{10^4}{kg/m^3}$, $\nu\simeq7\times\SI{10^{-6}}{m^2/s}$, $\kappa\simeq4\times\SI{10^{-6}}{m^2/s}$, $\alpha\simeq$\SI{10^{-5}}{K^{-1}}, so $0.1\leq Pr\leq1$ \cite{schubert2011_pepi}.
+Finally, a key question that arises when experimentally modelling either region is the choice of the working fluid, a choice that is closely linked to the envisaged measurement techniques and the specific aims pursued in building such devices.
+The Earth's outer core is mostly made of liquid iron, whose physical properties can be estimated from Iron's melting point \cite{aubert2001_pepi, stacey1992}, {and high-pressure experiments \cite{xu2021_epsl,morard2013_epsl,gonzalez2023_jgr,pozzo2012_nat}} $\rho\simeq \SI{10^4}{kg/m^3}$, $\nu\simeq7\times\SI{10^{-6}}{m^2/s}$, $\kappa\simeq4\times\SI{10^{-6}}{m^2/s}$, $\alpha\simeq$\SI{10^{-5}}{K^{-1}}, so $0.1\leq Pr\leq1$ \cite{schubert2011_pepi}.
 Liquid metals would therefore seem the obvious choice but have only been used in a handful of experiments.
 The main issue with liquid metals besides their direct or indirect costs, toxicity, and chemical reactivity is that they are opaque and so preclude any direct optical visualisation or any of the convenient LASER-based techniques used in transparent fluids to map velocity and temperature fields.
-For these reasons, high $Pr$ fluids such as water, but also silicon oils and a few more exotic fluids, appear as cheap and attractive alternatives for the purpose of understanding the interplay between convection and rotation in planetary geometries.
-For the purpose of studying the effect of magnetic fields however, liquid metals are usually the fluid of choice.
-However, neither liquid metals nor the high-Prandtl fluids mentioned above afford the combination of electromagnetic effects with the advantage of optical visualisation.
-Sulfuric acid recently emerged as a solution to do just that \cite{andreev2013_jfm,moudjed2020_ef,aujogue2016_rsi,potherat2023_prl}.\\
+For these reasons, high $Pr$ fluids such as water, but also silicon oils and a few more exotic fluids, appear as cheap and attractive alternatives to understand the interplay between convection and rotation in planetary geometries.
+For the purpose of studying the effect of magnetic fields, however, liquid metals are usually the fluid of choice.
+However, neither liquid metals nor the high Prandtl fluids mentioned above afford the combination of electromagnetic effects with the advantage of optical visualisation.
+Sulphuric acid recently emerged as a solution to do just that \cite{andreev2013_jfm,moudjed2020_ef,aujogue2016_rsi,potherat2023_prl}.\\